nicotroia/react-router-document-title/README.md

 ## What it does

-It automatically updates the page `document.title` (label on your browser's tab) on component mount, and on location updates for SPAs using react-router.
+Automatically updates the tab (`document.title`) on component mount and subsequent location updates (for SPAs using react-router).
 Just wrap your top-level router components using the `withDocumentTitle` higher-order component.

 ## Installation